nf-core/website/markdown/developers/modules.md

         <summary>Rationale</summary>
         It was decided by a [vote](https://nfcore.slack.com/archives/C043UU89KKQ/p1677581560661679) amongst interested parties within the 2023 Maintainers group on 2023-02-28 to allow non-file mandatory input channels.

-        The reasoning behind this was that it is important to have documented (using the existing display on the website) the bare minimum information required for a module to run documented at a nf-core documentation level.
-It reduces possible risks of entire breakage of modules with future [expected config changes](https://github.com/nextflow-io/nextflow/issues/2723) at a Nextflow level.
+        The reasoning behind this was that it is important to have documented (using the existing display on the website) the bare minimum information required for a module to run.
+It also allows module code to consume parameter values without parsing them out of the `ext.args` string and reduces possible risks of entire breakage of modules with future [expected config changes](https://github.com/nextflow-io/nextflow/issues/2723) at a Nextflow level.

         Downsides to this approach are readability (now multiple places must be checked on how to modify a module execution - modules.conf `ext.args`, the module invocation in pipeline code etc.), and reduced user freedom.
 However it was felt that it was more important for stability in and 'installation' and 'execution' of modules was preferred (e.g. for tools that require position arguments etc.)
         </details>